 The Hebrew word Isaiah uses for “Wonderful” is a word that means “beyond understanding”.
 When Isaiah sets out to describe Jesus, he didn’t have the right words to use.
 Isaiah is saying there are no words great enough to tell you just how awesome He is.
 He’s saying the Messiah is glorious, magnificent, awesome — He is too wonderful for words.

-The Hebrew word Isaiah uses for “counselor” is a word that means “one who advises, instructs, or guides from a position of authority”.
+The Hebrew word Isaiah uses for “counselor” is a word that means “one who advises, instructs, or guides from a position of authority.”
 This describes someone who has the wisdom to know the solution to our problems and the power to enact the solution.
-This is someone you can bring your worst problems to and He can show you the way out.
+It implies that this person is someone you can bring your worst problems to, and He can show you the way out.

 Isaiah says that one day a son will be born & a child will be given to us and He will be our Wonderful Counselor.
 He will know us and care for us and understand exactly what we are going through.
 And when we ask Him for wisdom…He will give it to us!